EQGW/EQGW.github.io/2023/schedule.md

 # _After this point, the schedule is last year's schedule, for an online workshop_

-_It will gradually be updated as the Workshop nears_
+_It will gradually be updated as the Workshop nears.
+To see the most recent example of the schedule of an in-person workshop, use the Previous Years link above, and go to the 2019 schedule._

 &nbsp;